ID: 613

 Conference Topic: G14.
 Social impact assessment

 Impact assessment professionals often engage with communities “at war" with projects.
-In this carousel session, four experienced professionals in misinformation, conflict resolution, and trauma-informed approaches will explore how practitioners' beliefs about community-project relations can, unintentionally, contribute to these disruptions.
+In this carousel session, four experienced professionals in misinformation, conflict resolution, and trauma-informed approaches will explore practitioners' beliefs about community-project relations.

 Status: approve